edqbao/wonderQ/README.md

 ```
 npm run queue recieve
 or
 node server.js recieve
 ```

-Consumer recieves a message in queue
+Consumer recieves a message in queue <br />
-Message added to consumer's reception queue
+Message added to consumer's reception queue <br />
 Message made unavailable to other consumers until Timeout

 ```
 npm run queue remove <messageId>
 or
 node server.js remove <messageId>
 ```

-Consumer processes a message and is permanently deleted from queue If message has not been recieved, do nothing.
+Consumer processes a message and is permanently deleted from queue <br />
+If message has not been recieved, do nothing.

 ## Potential API Endpoints